Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: Problem Formulation

 where ${\rho}_h^k(t)$ equals $ 1 $ if VNF $V_h^k$ is in critical state in time slot $t$, and $ 0 $ otherwise.
 Also, $\epsilon$ is a small number for ensuring the constraint to be true when the entity works properly.
 In the case of a critical state, \eqref{synch_delay} ensures appropriate bandwidth for the logical synchronization link, to synchronize backup and active VNF's state in less than $\Delta_k$. \\

-\subsubsection{Objective Function and Problem}
+\subsection{Objective Function and Problem}

-In order to optimize the backup placement, we define one part of our cost function as below:
+To formulate our objective function, we design a weighted cost function to cover the different aspects of the network cost.
+First, in order to optimize and guarantee the backup placement before failure occurrence, we define the first part of our objective function as below:

-where $\Psi_b$ indicates the imposed cost by service interruption and SLA violations.
-Clearly, the backup placement allocates a redundant amount of resources in the network, so it is considered as an overhead to network resource usage.
+where $\Psi_b$ indicates the imposed cost by service interruption and SLA violations followed by a failure occurrence, which was not supported by a backup, i.e, the VNF's backup was not ready before failure manifest. \\ Clearly, the backup placement allocates a redundant amount of resources in the network, so it is considered as an overhead to network resource usage.
 We assume each VNF's backup requires a distinct amount of resource, where this resource usage implicates a resource usage cost denoted by $U_h^k$.
 Therefore, the overall backup placement cost is formulated as follows:

-where $\alpha^k_h(t) $ is a VNF specific coefficient managing the backup placement cost impact on overall utilization cost.
+where $\alpha^k_h(t) $ is a VNF-specific coefficient managing the backup placement cost impact on overall utilization cost.
 According to the current state and resource requirements of VNF $V^k_h$, the value of $\alpha^k_h(t) $ could be different in each time slot $t$.
 It is worthwhile to mention that the cost for backup placement in near-critical states should be less than in normal states.
 This would ensure efficient resource usage based on different states.
-It is worthwhile to mention that in the normal state the best decision would be to release the allocated resources to the backup VNFs. \\ As mentioned, if the orchestrator detects a critical state in an entity, it should run failure recovery procedure.
+For example, in the normal states, where the VNF works properly and without any service degradation, the best decision would be to release the allocated resources to the backup VNFs.
+Therefore, in normal states the cost of the utilized resource for backup is considered to be high. \\ As mentioned, if the orchestrator detects a critical state in an entity, it should run failure recovery procedure.
 We define ${\beta}_h^k(t)$ equals $1$ if the orchestrator runs the failure recovery procedure, and 0 otherwise.
 For the case that the critical detection was wrong, the resource used by the failure recovery procedure would be in vain.
 Therefore, we assume each wrong critical state detection will cause a penalty cost $\Psi_f$ to the network, which is defined as bellow:

 In this paper, our objective is to minimize the weighted cost via solving the following proposed optimization problem:

 where $ ~\bold{M}=[m_h^k(t)],~\boldsymbol{\beta}=[{\beta}_h^k(t)] $, $ \bold{Y}'=[y^{\prime (k,h)}_{mn} (t)] $, $\bold{Y}=[y^{\prime (k,h)}_n(t)]$, and $ \boldsymbol{\eta}^{T}=[\eta_1~\eta_2~\eta_3] $ are the fitting parameters.